12:30-13:45pm, 110 MLH

 Students with disabilities: I would like to hear from anyone who has a disability which may require seating modifications or testing accommodations or accommodations of other class requirements, so that appropriate arrangements may be made.
 Please contact me during my office hours.

 Required Legalese: This course is run by the College of Liberal Arts and Sciences.
-This means that class policies on matters such as requirements, grading, and sanctions for academic dishonesty are governed by the College of Liberal Arts and Sciences.
-Students wishing to add or drop this course after the official deadline must receive the approval of the Dean of the College of Liberal Arts and Sciences.
+This means that class policies on matters such as requirements, grading, and sanctions for absences and academic integrity are governed by the College of Liberal Arts and Sciences.
 Details of the University policy of cross enrollments may be found online: https://clas.uiowa.edu/faculty/teaching-policies-resources-syllabus-insert.

 Student Complaints: If you have any complaints or concerns about how the course is being conducted by me or by the TA please feel free to talk to me.
 You are also welcome to get in touch the Computer Science department chair, Prof. Alberto Segre (firstname.lastname@example.org, 14 McLean Hall).
 Consult the college policy on Student Complaints Concerning Faculty Actions (online version) for more information.